2020PB/police-brutality/reports/Nevada.md

 * https://twitter.com/bridgetkbennett/status/1266561128185819136

-### Police charge into peaceful crowd shouting "grab anybody" | June 1st
+### Police charge into peaceful crowd shouting "grab anybody" | May 31st

 LVPD attacked and arrested peaceful protestors, grabbing "anybody" indiscriminately.
 At 0:28, an officer in the background can be seen kicking a falling protester.
 At 0:40, an officer shoves two protesters.
 Two photojournalists were among those arrested.